 - It is used to treat or prevent the flu.

-- This drug is not to be taken in place of a flu shot.
-If your doctor told you to get the flu shot, you need to get it.
+- This drug is not to be given in place of a flu shot.
+If your child’s doctor told you your child needs the flu shot, your child needs to get it.

 - This drug does not treat the common cold.

 - This drug does not stop the spread of the flu to others.

 - Talk with the doctor before having your child get a flu vaccine after taking this drug.
 Talk with the doctor before your child takes this drug if your child has just gotten a flu vaccine.

 If your child is pregnant or breast-feeding a baby: